Facts and figures

 The 9th phase of BOMCA Programme was launched in June 2015 for 36 months with a total budget of almost 5mln Euro.
 In June 2018 the Programme was extended until December 14th, 2019 with an additional funding of almost 1,6 mln Euro.

-In November 2019 by Decision of the European Commission it was extended until 30th of April, 2020.
+In November 2019 by Decision of the European Commission it was extended until 30th of April, 2020, and later on until 30th September 2020.

 The overall objective is to increase the effectiveness and efficiency of border management in Central Asia by introducing advanced elements of Integrated Border Management (IBM), assisting governments in developing and reforming their migration governance, mobility and trade facilitation policies, and strengthening capacities of Border and Migration Agencies, thus contributing to security and economic development at national and regional levels.